24 Hour Blocks

 Mike was born and raised in Washington State.
 He grew up and spent most of his life in the Northwest.
 After serving in the United States Air Force, he later went on to get his bachelor’s degree in Law and Justice from Central Washington University.

 Mike worked in law enforcement as a police officer for 25 years.
-During his time as a police officer he served in the role of patrol officer, field training officer, detective, union president, patrol supervisor, narcotics supervisor and special operations supervisor.
+During his career in law enforcement Mike served in the role of patrol officer, field training officer, detective, union president, patrol supervisor, narcotics supervisor and special operations supervisor.
 In addition to his normal police duties, he spent 21 years assigned to the Valley SWAT team up in the Northwest as a police sniper.
 During his time on the team as a Sniper Team Leader, he planned and participated in over 1,000 sniper missions.

 Mike is currently the Washington State Tactical Officer’s Association (WSTOA) Sniper Advisor, as well as the American Sniper Association (ASA) region 5 representative for the Northwest (AK, ID, MT, NE, ND, OR, SD, WA, WY).
 He has also been the lead instructor for past Washington State basic and advanced sniper schools and is an adjunct instructor for Derrick Bartlett (ASA President) and his sniper training company (Snipercraft) out of Florida.